Showing posts with label AI. Show all posts

 Supplement to "My Experience Falling Through a Bathroom Ceiling"

-Referring back to My Experience Falling Through a Bathroom Ceiling, I’ve always wished someone had taken a photo of the moment.
-I tried using A.I. to approximate an image of what it might have looked like to see me crashing through the ceiling of a high school restroom.
+Referring back to My Experience Falling Through a Bathroom Ceiling, I’ve always wished someone had taken a picture.
+I tried using A.I. to approximate what it might have looked like to see me crashing through the ceiling of a high school restroom.

 1.)
-First try - This first attempt could almost pass for a young Gary Numan plummeting from a high school restroom ceiling.
-Still, it misses a few key details—the falling debris that should be raining down around me, and, of course, the suit jacket I was actually wearing that day:
+The first attempt looks like a young Gary Numan spider crawling up a bathroom stall.
+It misses some important details: the falling debris that should be raining down around me and the suit jacket I was wearing at the time.

 2.)
-This next image is more like it.
-The image includes the bits of broken ceiling that accompanied my descent.
+The next image is more like it.
+It includes the bits of broken ceiling that accompanied my descent as well as my suit jacket.
 It also depicts me coming down on top of a toilet, which was an integral part of the experience.
-Bonus point: I kind of look like Ryan:
+Also, I resemble Ryan in this image.

 3.)
-In the next image, I look a bit like Brother Todd - kick open the door! -
+In this one, I resemble Brother Todd - kick the door open!

 4.)
 The last one captures my confusion pretty well, though the toilet is crazily halfway up the wall: